chrisnoonan98675/site/xl-release/concept/lock-tasks.markdown

 **Questions:**
 - Can lock permission be granted to a team?
 - Can I add lock permissions from both 'User management > Permissions' and 'Design > Teams & Permissions' pages.
+- Are approvals being incorporated into this release of the lock feature?
+For example, if a task is locked and approval is required, a certain user must give approval before the task can complete.

 ## Lock tasks
 Lock tasks are mandatory.
 If a lock task occurs during a release, this task needs to be executed before the release can continue.